Pretraining Scaling Laws for Generative Evaluations of Language Models: Introduction

 In this work, we propose a framework for fitting scaling laws and predicting performance on generative evaluations, focusing on a particular setting: benchmarks with verifiable binary rewards, with multiple attempts per problem, with performance scored using the ``pass-at-$k$'' metric \citep{kulal2019spoc, chen2021evaluatinglargelanguagemodels}.
-We chose this setting due to its widespread use in the literature \citep{first2023baldurwholeproofgenerationrepair,brown2024largelanguagemonkeysscaling,hassid2024larger,hughes2024bestofnjailbreaking,chen2024llmcallsneedscaling,ehrlich2025codemonkeysscalingtesttimecompute,kwok2025robomonkeyscalingtesttimesampling}.
-In this setting, we make the following contributions: \begin{enumerate} \item We propose three scaling laws that fit and predict pass-at-$k$ from three different covariates: (1) pretraining compute (Sec.~\ref{sec:compute_scaling_laws}), (2) model parameters and pretraining tokens (Sec.~\ref{sec:token_parameter_scaling_laws}) and (3) likelihoods of gold reference solutions (Sec.~\ref{sec:goldprob_scaling_laws}). \item We reveal that a hyperparameter specific to this setting -- the number of attempts per problem $k$ -- offers a new lever to change the parameters of the scaling laws as well as how accurately the scaling laws extrapolate to more expensive models. \item We quantify how stable each scaling law's parameters are, finding that parameters for the compute scaling law and the parameters\,+\,tokens scaling law stabilize by the last $\mathord{\sim}1.5{-}2.5$ orders of magnitude of pretraining compute, whereas parameters for the gold reference likelihood scaling law are stable over the last $\mathord{\sim}5$ orders of magnitude. \item We quantify how predictive each scaling law is, finding that all three comparably predict the performance of the most expensive model based on cheaper models.
+We chose this setting due to its widespread use in the literature, e.g., \citep{first2023baldurwholeproofgenerationrepair,brown2024largelanguagemonkeysscaling,hassid2024larger,hughes2024bestofnjailbreaking,chen2024llmcallsneedscaling,ehrlich2025codemonkeysscalingtesttimecompute,kwok2025robomonkeyscalingtesttimesampling}.
+In this setting, we make the following contributions: \begin{enumerate} \item We propose three scaling laws that fit and predict pass-at-$k$ from three different covariates: (1) pretraining compute (Sec.~\ref{sec:compute_scaling_laws}), (2) model parameters and pretraining tokens (Sec.~\ref{sec:token_parameter_scaling_laws}) and (3) likelihoods of gold reference solutions (Sec.~\ref{sec:goldprob_scaling_laws}). \item We reveal that a hyperparameter specific to this setting -- the number of attempts per problem $k$ -- offers a new lever to shape the scaling and predictability of model performance. \item We quantify the stability of each scaling law's parameters.
+We find that parameters for the compute scaling law and the parameters\,+\,tokens scaling law stabilize by the last $\mathord{\sim}1.5{-}2.5$ orders of magnitude of pretraining compute, whereas parameters for the gold reference likelihood scaling law are stable over the last $\mathord{\sim}5$ orders of magnitude. \item We quantify how predictive each scaling law is, finding that all three comparably predict the performance of the most expensive model based on cheaper models.
 As a lesser difference, we find that the compute scaling law has slightly higher predictive error for small $k$, whereas the gold reference likelihoods law has slightly higher predictive error for large $k$. \item We prove that the compute-only scaling law is the compute-optimal envelope of the parameters-and-tokens scaling law, obtained by minimizing the objective under a fixed compute budget.
-We also derive the optimal split of compute between model parameters and pretraining data, and a dimensionless misallocation penalty that explains when fixed training recipes underperform compute-optimal scaling. \end{enumerate}
+From this, we derive a dimensionless \emph{misallocation penalty} that explains quantitatively when and why pretraining recipes underperform compute-optimal scaling. \end{enumerate}